n7tae/mvoice/README.md

 ## To do

-If you would like *mvoice* to use a langauge, I could use your help!
+If you would like *mvoice* GUI to use a different langauge, I could use your help!
 Send me an E-mail at the address below.

 de n7tae (at) tearly (dot) net